EfkanK11/tokenbased/README.md

 **soulbound** — they cannot be sold or transferred — and their artwork is generated entirely on-chain, so it never depends on a server staying online.

-> Graduation project — Efkan Kasaboğlu · Student ID 220304023
+>  project — Efkan Kasaboğlu ·

 ---